svcheng/CSC612M-SIMD-Programming-Project/README.md

 ---

 ## What the Program Does
-- Allocates A, B, C, D with n = 2^n floats (configurable in main.c through the constant variable $ARRAY_SIZE$).
+- Allocates A, B, C, D with n = 2^n floats (configurable in main.c through the constant variable `ARRAY_SIZE`).
 - Initializes B, C, and D with sine, cosine, and tangent patterns, as shown below:
   - $B[i]=\sin(i*0.001)$
   - $C[i]=\cos(i*0.002)$
   - $D[i]=\tan(i*0.0005 + 1.0)$

 - Correctness checks:
-  - Computes and prints sample values from each kernel (full vector if $n <= 10$, otherwise first/last 5 values).
+  - Computes and prints sample values from each kernel (full vector if $n \le 10$, otherwise first/last 5 values).
 - Benchmarking:
-  - Runs each kernel $i$ times (configurable in main.c through the constant variable $TEST_NUM$) and reports the average wall-time in milliseconds via $QueryPerformanceCounter$.
+  - Runs each kernel $k$ times (configurable in main.c through the constant variable `TEST_NUM`) and reports the average wall-time in milliseconds via $QueryPerformanceCounter$.

 ---